FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

 AuditEvent & Provenance resources
 ---------------------------------
 - It is not allowed to erase AuditEvents using `$erase`
-- By default, it is not allowed to permanentely delete AuditEvent and Provenance resources using `$purge`
+- It is not allowed to permanentely delete AuditEvent and Provenance resources using `$purge`
 - AuditEvents that are created for the `$erase` and `$purge` operations will contain the list of deleted items

 SMART on FHIR